Issac567/PIC_Bootloader/B4J_BootloaderUploader/README.md

 ---

-# HC-05/HC-08 AT Command Mode (Required by 3rd party Software)
+# HC-05/HC-08 AT Command Mode
+< Bootloader Uploader v8.04 now supports AT Command Mode.

-**Not supported** with Bootloader Uploader at this time.
-You need to set HC05/HC08 baud to 57600 with alternative method online or https://www.deshide.com/News-detail_DSDTechTools.html .
+You need to set HC05/HC08 baud to 57600 with Bootloader Uploader, alternative method online or https://www.deshide.com/News-detail_DSDTechTools.html .
 The **Command Mode** allows you to configure the HC-05 or HC-08 Bluetooth module, including changing:

 - Baud rate
 - Password